AliAnilKocak/Flutter-Shopping-UI-Kit/README.md

 ## Introduction

-I maked an e-commerce ui in Flutter for Android and iOS, I developed this application just for learning purpose.
-There are 20+ screen variations.
+I made an e-commerce UI concept in Flutter for Android and iOS, I developed this application just for learning purposes.
+There are over 20 screen variations.

 ## Screens